zero731/zero731.github.io/_posts/2020-08-29-dealing_with_outliers.markdown

 ```
 <img src="https://raw.githubusercontent.com/zero731/learn_blog/master/outlier_blog_post/Figures/price_v_bedrooms_joint_outlier.png">

-Based on the above plot we can clearly see a single outlying observation of a house that is listed as having more than 30 bedrooms (lower right corner)!
+Based on the above plot we can clearly see a single outlying observation of a house that is listed as having more than 30 bedrooms!
 We can also better see the distribution of individual houses that sold for more than $2 million and these look more and more like outliers the closer we get to the top left corner of the graph.
 For now, let's find that house with over 30 bedrooms and check it out:

 ```